-If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, October 22.
-Requests submitted to make these changes after October 22 may not be accommodated until after the registration period.
-To make a change to your Arts and Sciences degree program, please complete the Change of Record form and submit it to the Arts and Sciences Dean’s Office, Room 268A in the Harmon Fine Arts Center (FAC).
-If you wish to declare a new major, minor, concentration or endorsement in another college/school, please visit that college/school office.
+If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, October 25.
+Requests submitted to make these changes after October 25 may not be accommodated until after the registration period.
+To make a change to your Arts and Sciences degree program, please complete The Change of Record Request form in myDrake under the Student Records section.
+Undergraduate and pharmacy students should use this form to request adding or removing a major, minor or concentration, changing a degree, or updating their graduation date.

 To ensure those who truly need a course are allowed access to it, the first two weeks of registration include restrictions on an identified set of courses.
 A restriction on a course means only those students with a major, minor, concentration or endorsement in a program requiring that course are allowed to register for it.
 In certain cases, some courses are only open to majors during the first two weeks of registration.

 Beginning on Monday, November 15, the field of study restrictions will be removed and you may attempt to register for a formerly restricted course, provided you have met all other prerequisites and requirements for the course.
 If a course is full, you may place yourself on the course waitlist; however, be aware that not all courses will utilize an electronic waitlist.

 NOTE: You may only place yourself on one waitlist for a section.
 If you are able to register for a section of a course, you cannot then waitlist yourself for a different section of that same course: You are either registered for one section or waitlisted for one section of a course.
 This policy was agreed on by all colleges/schools.
 Anyone in violation of this policy is subject to being dropped from a course's waitlist(s).